FreeSoccerHDX/AdvancedWorldCreatorAPI/Methods/CustomBiome.md

     **Note: Adding the same WorldGenFeature multiple times increases it spawn-chance**

   - Adding Structures to the Biome-Generation that spawn mostly random in the Biome
+    ###### ``` addWorldGenDecorationFeature(Decoration, CustomStructure) ```
+    The first Argument can be Decoration.SURFACE_STRUCTURES, Decoration.UNDERGROUND_ORES...
+    It is used to determine where the Structure will spawn. <br>
+    There are currently 1 CustomStructures available:
+      - [CustomOreStructure]

+  - Adding Structures to the Biome-Generation that spawn mostly random in the Biome
     ###### ``` addWorldGenDecorationFeature(Decoration, BiomeDecoratorGroups) ```
     The first Argument can be Decoration.SURFACE_STRUCTURES, Decoration.UNDERGROUND_ORES...
     It is used to determine where the Structure will spawn.